-A few years ago, Taco Bell put out a new slogan: "Think outside the box."
+A few years ago, Taco Bell put out a slogan to "think outside the box."
 Fast food addicts, who headed to such places as McDonalds and Burger King to get hamburgers, now stopped for tacos.
 The slogan worked.
 The taco business grew and surpassed many hamburger places.